Leadership Styles: The 11 Most Common & How I Found Mine [+ Expert Insights]

 Also called: Conscious Leadership

-A coaching leader focuses on identifying and nurturing the individual strengths of each member of the team and developing strategies that will enable teams to work better together.
+A coaching leader focuses on identifying and nurturing the individual strengths of each team member and developing strategies that will enable teams to work better together.

 This style is similar to strategic and democratic leadership, but it emphasizes individual employees' success.